 For appointments call: (512) 628-1880

 Welcome to the Division of Pediatric Rheumatology of Austin.
 Patients from the surrounding 46 counties are served by Division of Pediatric Rheumatology.
 At a time when less than fifty-percent of medical schools have a pediatric rheumatologist, 'Specially for Children and Dell Children's Medical Center of Central Texas are proud to have a two board-certified pediatric rheumatologists as their own.
-Ruy Carrasco, MD and Lisa Petiniot, MD come to Austin having trained in pediatric rheumatology at one of the premier rheumatology centers in the world, the William S. Rowe Division of Cincinnati Children's Hospital Medical Center.
+Ruy Carrasco, MD and David Moser, MD come to Austin having trained in pediatric rheumatology at one of the premier rheumatology centers in the world, the William S. Rowe Division of Cincinnati Children's Hospital Medical Center.

 Children and adolescents are seen in the Pediatric Rheumatology outpatient program and also as inpatients at the Dell Children's Medical Center of Central Texas.
 The pediatric rheumatology program works closely with pediatric specialists (nephrology, allergy/immunology, orthopedics, hematology/oncology, infectious disease, neurology, surgery, physical therapy, occupational therapy) in coordinating your child's care and evaluation.